-Welcome to Tiger Muay Thai’s weight loss and fitness blog.
+Welcome to Phuket Fit’s weight loss and fitness blog.
 I’m your host, Aaron Rowland.
 I’m a 27-year-old writer from Los Angeles, California.
 At my heaviest weight eighteen-months ago, I weighed in at 160 KGs.
-I’m here at Tiger to lose weight, improve my fitness and have the adventure of a lifetime.
+I’m here at Phuket Fit to lose weight, improve my fitness and have the adventure of a lifetime.
 I’ve been here nine months so far and I’m staying indefinitely.
 My favorite exercises are the bicycle crunch and the medicine ball slam.
 Tire flips, suicide planks and burpees give me nightmares.

 The Detox Ends

 After a full seven days of detoxing, I come away from it with a few thoughts… First, I was surprised how much energy I felt during the detox period.
 I thought the lack of carbs and meat would leave me lethargic and tired, but it was actually quite the opposite.
 Second, while I occasionally felt some cravings, I was able to deal with the general hunger pretty effectively.
 Finally, I definitely enjoyed the experience and would love to do it again.
 I wasn’t quite sure what to expect from detoxing when I embarked on this week-long journey, but I am very satisfied with the ultimate results.

 Starting last Tuesday, I began to integrate normal foods back into my diet.
 I stuck with fresh fruit and veggies on Tuesday, but by Wednesday I had begun to add lean meats and egg whites into my meals.
 I waited a couple more days until I allowed myself more refined carbohydrates like rice and bread, but by doing it slowly my body was able to digest those foods without any problems.
 I’m excited to see if my digestion remains good over the next few weeks and months and to see if my body is able to more effectively pull vital nutrients from foods post-detox.

 The Key To Weight Loss